zoranbosnjak/asterix-libs/libs/python/DEVEL.md

 source env/bin/activate                 # and activate it
-pip install entangled_cli               # install entangled to that environment entangled --version entangled tangle                        # convert README.md to readme.py
+pip install entangled_cli               # install entangled to that environment entangled --version entangled tangle                        # extract code snippets from README.md
 # run all examples
 for i in $(ls *py); do
     echo "---"